kavehtehrani/gnome-speech2text/README.md

 4. **Review** the transcribed text in the preview dialog
 5. **Click Insert** to type the text, or **Copy** to clipboard

+#### Non-blocking Mode

+With non-blocking transcription enabled:

+1. Record your speech as usual
+2. The modal closes immediately when recording stops
+3. A "..." appears next to the microphone icon while processing
+4. Click the notification when transcription is ready to review/copy

 ### Settings

 Right-click the microphone icon to access: